muratkendir/dist-gis-exercises/docs/exercise3.md

 - So, you are aware of capability of the WMS service and you can use this data to get data from the server:
-<blockquote style="background-color:ivory"><b>Note</b>: Note that if you are using a different WMS service, you need to change the parameters given in the next example.</blockquote>
+<blockquote><b>Note</b>: Note that if you are using a different WMS service, you need to change the parameters given in the next example.</blockquote>

 ```python